 Download our latest information as PDF files:

-What do we do/What have we done?
+What do we do and what have we done?

-Although we are fairly few in number, we think we have achieved quite a lot – as summarised below.
+Although we are fairly few in number, we think we have achieved rather a lot – as summarised below.
 That said, we’d welcome any extra help, so don’t leave it to others – do get in touch.
 No great skills are required to become involved, just enthusiasm and a friendly spirit.

 When it comes to stiles, the photos below show some of our ‘before’ and ‘after’ work, first at a stile in Wollerton, then one at Hodnet, where we also wanted to improve access for dogs.